Murder of Carmen Gayheart: Murder

 On April 27, 1994, 23-year-old Carmen Gayheart, a nursing student and mother of two, was reported missing after she failed to pick up her children from daycare.
 Gayheart had been attending nursing classes at Lake City Community College in Lake City, Florida, and was last seen in a nearby parking lot earlier that day.
 When she did not arrive to collect her children as expected, her absence raised immediate concern.
 After an initial search by her husband, father, and classmates proved unsuccessful, she was officially reported missing.
 Unbeknownst to her family and investigators at the time, Carmen Gayheart had been abducted at gunpoint by Anthony Wainwright and Richard Hamilton while loading groceries into the Ford Bronco she was driving in the parking lot of a Winn-Dixie supermarket.

 Just two days prior to kidnapping Gayheart, both Hamilton and Wainwright escaped from the Carteret Correctional Center, a minimum-security prison in Newport, North Carolina, where Wainwright was serving ten years in jail for burglary while Hamilton was serving 25 years for armed robbery.
 The pair additionally stole a vehicle and burglarized a home, where they took two rifles before they fled to Florida, where they eventually abducted and later killed Gayheart.

-After abducting Carmen Gayheart, Anthony Wainwright and Richard Hamilton abandoned their original getaway vehicle at a lumber yard on U.S. 41 and fled the scene in Gayheart’s Ford Bronco with her held hostage.
+After abducting Carmen Gayheart, Anthony Wainwright and Richard Hamilton abandoned their original getaway vehicle at a lumber yard on U.S. 41 and fled the scene in Gayheart's Ford Bronco with her held hostage.
 The men drove her to a remote wooded area behind the Fuel City Truck Stop off State Route 6 in neighboring Hamilton County, Florida.
 There, in an isolated location far from public view, the two men subjected Gayheart to a brutal sexual assault.
 According to Hamilton, following the assault, Wainwright strangled her in an apparent attempt to kill her.
-To ensure her death, he then shot her twice in the head with a bolt-action .22 rifle, fatally wounding the 23-year-old nursing student and mother of two.
+To ensure her death, he then shot her twice in the head with a bolt-action .22 rifle, fatally wounding her.
 Her body was left at the scene, and the perpetrators continued their attempt to evade law enforcement.
 During the trial, both men confessed that the other man was to blame for strangling and shooting Gayheart.